Paper | Topics | Subject |

 Syllabus subtopic: Parliament and State Legislatures—Structure, Functioning, Conduct of Business, Powers & Privileges and Issues Arising out of these.

-Prelims and Mains focus: about the issue of suspension of MPs and the rules and procedure regarding it
+Prelims and Mains focus: on the issue of suspension of MPs and the rules and procedure regarding it

 News: Seven Congress members were suspended on March 5 for unruly behaviour in the Lok Sabha.
 The motion was passed by a voice vote.